What the F*** Fez

 Fez connects with many destinations in Morocco including Marrakech, Rabat, Casablanca, Tangier, Tetouan, Chefchaouen, Meknes, and Merzouga, by bus.
 If you’re heading to a far destination, I recommend checking out the train as it’s way more comfortable and often the same price.
 I recommend the bus mostly for short distances and places that you cannot reach by train like Chefchaouen.
 Here you can find the timetables for CTM bus and Supratours (make sure it says “Supratours” in parentheses), the major bus companies in Morocco.
 To get from the CTM bus station to the city you’ll likely take a taxi, which they seem pretty firm on 40 MAD (4 euros).
 Apparently there are local buses 19 and 29 that take you to the city for less than 4 MAD.

 If you’re going to Rabat, Tangier, Marrakech, or Casablanca, I recommend taking the train.
 If you can, go first class which has air conditioning and will generally be less crowded.
-Be very aware of your belongings, especially on night trains, and theft is not uncommon.
+Be very aware of your belongings, especially on night trains, as theft is not uncommon.
 I took the night train to Marrakech a few years ago and two of my companions were robbed in their sleep.
 Check out the train schedule at ONCF.
 From the train station standard taxi fare is 10MAD to the gate.
 If they argue, request a taxi with a meter.

 Flights all over Europe and Morocco bring travelers to Fez.
 If you’re in Europe, check out the inexpensive airlines Vueling and Ryanair.
 If you’re not in Europe, check the price to fly to a destination in Europe with easy flights to Morocco, it will probably be much cheaper than flying to Morocco directly.
 To get from the airport to the city, taxis charge a set rate of 120MAD.
 I recommend taking the shuttle car for 20MAD that leaves every 30 minutes.